AcutronicRobotics/MARA/README.md

 ros2 launch mara_gazebo mara.launch.py
 ```

-**Optionally**, you can launch the MARA robot with gripper and/or a table using the `--urdf` flag to indicate the desired urdf to be used:
+**Optionally**, you can launch the MARA robot with gripper and/or a table using the `--urdf` flag to indicate the desired urdf to be spawned:

 ```sh
 ros2 launch mara_gazebo mara.launch.py --urdf mara_robot_gripper_140